Learning and Students

 We support schemes such as the Yorkshire Sound Women Network which promote opportunities in traditionally male spheres (in this case sound and music technology), supporting efforts to address under-representation, and in general encourage applications by women in subjects where they are underrepresented.

 The University has been a member of the Athena SWAN Charter for gender equality since 2015.
 The Charter was developed to encourage and recognise commitment to advancing the careers of women in research and academia.
 It recognises the advancement of gender equality through representation, progression and success for all.
 In 2020 the University renewed its Bronze Athena SWAN Award for Gender Equality.
-Within the University, the School of Applied Sciences holds a departmental Athena SWAN Silver Award, and the Huddersfield Business School and the School of Computing and Engineering each hold a departmental Athena SWAN Bronze Award.
+Within the University, the School of Applied Sciences holds a departmental Athena SWAN Silver Award, and the Huddersfield Business School and the Schools of Computing & Engineering, of Human and Health Sciences and of Arts & Humanities each hold a departmental Athena SWAN Bronze Award.

 The University has formal policies on non-discrimination against women, and transgender people.
 We also have maternity and paternity policies that support women’s participation.